 You cannot make a formal complaint about:

 - something that happened more than 6 months ago

 - something you have already gone to court about, or could have gone to court about

 - something that has its own appeal process, such as parking fines, school admissions

-You should use our general complaints process unless you are complaining about social care services, a councillor or a school.
+Most complaints about our services are general complaints.
+Use our general complaints process unless you are complaining about social care services, housing, a councillor or a school.

 Social care or housing complaints